Indoor houseplants are a great way to have clean air in low light settings around your house.

 Great for: They are great for shaded porches and kitchens because they produce beautiful white flowers throughout the year.

 Is it an air purifier?
-Yes.Get It Here
+Yes.Buy Now

 Image Source: M.Flickr.com

 I absolutely love the sleepy look of the Boston Fern.
 It’s great for a more boho look in an eclectic room, but its pretty versatile and can work in a variety of places.
+This one makes it on the list of the best indoor plants that clean the air and remove toxins.

 Amount of sunlight needed: Bright indirect light is best